RejoiceA/coursework.PWA/README.md

-# Andrews-juice
+# Rejoice's App
-coursework2 progressive web app
+coursework2 progressive web app using NodeJS and ExpressJS